 I like this quote from David W Packard, in a speech to HP employees in the 1960s, which explains why brands need a purpose:

 “Purpose (which should last at least 100 years) should not be confused with specific goals or business strategies (which should change many times in 100 years).
-Whereas you might achieve a goal or complete a strategy, you cannot fulfill a purpose; it’s like a guiding star on the horizon – forever pursued but never reached.
+Whereas you might achieve a goal or complete a strategy, you cannot fulfil a purpose; it’s like a guiding star on the horizon – forever pursued but never reached.

 For a purpose to be effective, it needs to guide everything a brand does, not just what it says.
 And it needs to come from the top.
 Founders set their brand’s purpose when they start their company.
 CEOs can redefine a brand’s purpose when they change an organisation’s direction.
 It’s not something set by the marketing department.